Kentucky Trivia ● Kentucky Tweets

 September 7, 1861, the Kentucky state legislature, angered by the Confederate invasion, ordered the Union flag to be raised over the state capitol in Frankfort, declaring its allegiance with the Union.

-On September 7, 1889, Governor Buckner finally ordered the troops to Harlan.
-He did make it clear the troops were coming only to protect the court, not to intervene in the Howard-Turner trouble or relieve the elected officials of their duty.
+On September 7, 1889, Governor S. Buckner finally ordered the troops to Harlan.
+He made it clear the troops came only to protect the court, not to intervene in the Howard-Turner trouble or relieve the elected officials of their duty.
 The order did not please Judge Lewis, who continued to beg the governor to have the troops clean out the Howards.
 The trial went on without interruption.
-The county supported both families evenly; however, most locals felt both families were to blame for the county’s troubles.
+The county supported both families evenly, and at the same time felt both sides were to blame for the county’s troubles.

 September 7, 1950, Army PFC Frankie L. Barnett from Hopkins County, Army PFC Billy L. Geary from Muhlenberg County, Army PFC Robert M. Kouns from Boyd County, and Army PFC Alvin C. Williams from Ballard County, all died in the Korean War.